Dynamical Spin-Orbit-Based Spin Transistor: Transport formalism: linear response and Floquet theory

-The gauge transformations discussed in Sec.~\ref{sec_model} allow us to express the mesoscopic spin conductance $ G^{a}_{ij} = G^{\uparrow}_{ij} - G^{\downarrow}_{ij}$ through charge conductances.
-In the case of a 2DEG with spatially inhomogeneous Rashba SOI described in Sec.~\ref{Sec:2.3} the $a$-th component of the spin conductance can be written in terms of the charge conductance depending on the spin-magnetic field ${\cal B}^{a}_z$ in Eq.~\eqref{spinB}:
+We now use the gauge transformations discussed in Sec.~\ref{sec_model}, to obtain an expression for the spin conductances.
+As discussed above, we consider the case of time-dependent SOI and position dependent SOI separately.
+After the gauge transformation and working up to linear order $k_{so}$, the full Hamiltonian is block-diagonalized into spin blocks.
+The time-dependent part of the SOI transforms into spin-dependent electric fields, which we treat as spin-dependent voltages $V^{a} = V^{\uparrow} - V^{\downarrow}$.
+The position dependent part of the SOI enters as a spin-dependent magnetic field as shown in Eq.~\eqref{ham_8}.
+Owing to the block diagonal structure, the spin conductance in the transformed basis is simply

+We now transform back to the initial gauge to obtain the spin-conductances in the original spin basis:

+Here $G_{ij}({\cal B}^a_z)$ is the charge conductance of a spinless electron moving in the same scalar potential $V$ (including confinement and disorder) as the original electron, but in the presence of an additional induced magnetic field ${\cal B}^{a}_z$ given in Eq.~\eqref{spinB}.
+Thus the gauge transformation allows us to express the mesoscopic spin conductances in terms of charge conductances.

-Using Onsager relations and current conservation, one can show that $G_{ij}^a$ in Eq.~\eqref{spin_conductance} is only non-zero in the absence of time reversal symmetry.
-Under the assumption $L \ll l_{so}$ -- \ie a moderate Rashba constant $k_{so}$ -- the spin precession conductance $G^{ab}$ is equivalent to the charge conductance, $G^{ab} \propto \delta^{ab} G^{00}$.
+Using Onsager relations and current conservation, one can show that $G_{ij}^a$ in Eq.~\eqref{spin_conductance} vanish in a system with 2 connected leads in the presence of time reversal symmetry.
+Under the assumption $L \ll l_{so}$ where $l_{so} = \pi/|k_{so}|$ -- \ie a moderate Rashba constant $k_{so}$ -- the spin precession conductance $G^{ab}$ is equivalent to the charge conductance, $G^{ab} \propto \delta^{ab} G^{00}$.
 Hence all spin conductances in Eqs.~\eqref{current_1} and \eqref{spin_current_1} can be expressed in terms of the charge conductance to linear order in $k_{so}$.
-Besides, the spin voltages in Eqs.~\eqref{current_1} and \eqref{spin_current_1} can be obtained in a 2DEG with time-dependent Rashba SOI, where up and down spins generate a spin dependent voltage as $V^{a} = V^{\uparrow} - V^{\downarrow}$.

 In our full numerical calculations below we will compute the driven charge and spin currents without resorting to the approximate $SU(2)$ manipulations described here and in Sec.~\ref{sec_model}.
-Using these numerics as reference calculations, we will be able to show that the description in terms of spin-electric and spin-magnetic fields acting on effectively decoupled $\uparrow\downarrow$-electrons is very accurate up to $L\sim l_{so}$.
+Using these numerics as reference calculations, we will be able to show that the description in terms of spin-electric and spin-magnetic fields acting on effectively decoupled $\uparrow\downarrow$-electrons is very accurate up to $L\sim l_{so}$ although Eq.\eqref{spin_conductance} is valid formally for small $k_{so}$.